tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 <img src="https://raw.githubusercontent.com/bradlc/vscode-tailwindcss/master/packages/vscode-tailwindcss/.github/hover.png" alt="" />

-### CSS Syntax Highlighting
+### Tailwind CSS Language Mode

-Provides syntax definitions so that Tailwind features are highlighted correctly.
+An alternative to VS Code's built-in CSS language mode which maintains full CSS IntelliSense support even when using Tailwind-specific at-rules.
+Syntax definitions are also provided so that Tailwind-specific syntax is highlighted correctly in all CSS contexts.

 ## Recommended VS Code Settings

-VS Code has built-in CSS validation which may display errors when using Tailwind-specific syntax, such as `@apply`.
-You can disable this with the `css.validate` setting:
+### `files.associations`

+Use the `files.associations` setting to tell VS Code to always open `.css` files in Tailwind CSS mode:

 ```
-"css.validate": false
+"files.associations": {
+  "*.css": "tailwindcss"
+}
 ```

+### `editor.quickSuggestions`

 By default VS Code will not trigger completions when editing "string" content, for example within JSX attribute values.
 Updating the `editor.quickSuggestions` setting may improve your experience: